helycopternicht/poly/README.md

 ### Third party libraries

 Only json (gson or whatever you like) parsing library is allowed for production code.
 Also you can use any libraries for testing - it's up to you.

+### Non java implementation

+If you use other than Java platform it would be good to deliver you solution as docker composable image.